 Urethane casting vs Stereolithography

-Like urethane casting, another common manufacturing process for the creation of clear parts is Stereolithography (SLA).
-The 3D printing process is used in dentistry, jewelry making, and other disciplines that require detailed clear parts.
+Like urethane casting, another common manufacturing process for the creation of clear parts is Stereolithography (SLA), a laser-based additive manufacturing (3D printing) process.
+SLA is used in dentistry, jewelry making, and other disciplines that require detailed clear parts.

-SLA can produce finer features than urethane casting; after all, urethane casting sometimes uses an SLA printed part for the master pattern, and there will be some loss of detail after the molding and casting.
+SLA can produce more complex geometries and finer features than urethane casting; after all, urethane casting sometimes uses an SLA printed part for the master pattern, and there will be some loss of detail after the molding and casting.

 But urethane casting may be better if several copies of the part are required.
 Furthermore, it is not possible to add pigments to SLA resins, while it is possible for casting urethanes.